jzc-2007/tpu_manager/README.md

 <details>
 <summary> <strong>5.
-Passing Configs/Adding Tags </strong></summary>
+Passing Configs in Command Line</strong></summary>

-We support passing configs on the command line, and you can also set your own config alias by:
+We support passing configs in the command line by config aliases or full config name.
+You can also set your own config alias by:

 ```bash